mcdent/quartz/content/_index.md

 #### 📕 [[On This Day in Linux Index|On This Day in Linux]]
 -  These are some entries from an early `Changelog` or *change management* 🤔 notebook I used to keep.
 I am adding to these entries as and when I get time.
 I must apologise for my writing, these notes were written in a rush and only needed to be understood by me

+#### 💭 Just another test section
+- Now is the time for all good men to come to the aid of the party. - Now is the time for all good men to come to the aid of the party. - Now is the time for all good men to come to the aid of the party. - Now is the time for all good men to come to the aid of the party. - Now is the time for all good men to come to the aid of the party.
+Now is the time for all good men to come to the aid of the party. - Now is the time for all good men to come to the aid of the party. - Now is the time for all good men to come to the aid of the party. - Now is the time for all good men to come to the aid of the party. - Now is the time for all good men to come to the aid of the party.

+#### ⏰ And another section.
+Testing TOC.
+- Now is the time for all good men to come to the aid of the party. - Now is the time for all good men to come to the aid of the party. - Now is the time for all good men to come to the aid of the party. - Now is the time for all good men to come to the aid of the party. - Now is the time for all good men to come to the aid of the party.
+Now is the time for all good men to come to the aid of the party. - Now is the time for all good men to come to the aid of the party. - Now is the time for all good men to come to the aid of the party. - Now is the time for all good men to come to the aid of the party. - Now is the time for all good men to come to the aid of the party.